Three offers unlimited data plans with 5G. Deals include an unlimited data SIM at £16 per month for 12 months.

 Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with another device (e.g. with your laptop or tablet).
-It’s a convenient way to share your unlimited data allowance with other tethered devices.
+It’s a convenient way of sharing your unlimited data allowance with other tethered devices.

-There’s no limit to how much data you’re able to share through tethering or personal hotspot on your phone.
-There’s also no limit on how many devices you’re able to connect at the same time, unlike other networks like EE and O2 that have a limit of 12 devices.
+On Three, there’s no limit on how much data you can share through tethering or personal hotspot.
+In addition, there’s no limit on how many devices you can connect at the same time.
+This differs from some other networks like EE and O2 (both of which impose a limit on tethering to a maximum of 12 devices).

-Prior to October 2018, Three had a separate 30GB data allowance for tethering on their unlimited data plans.
-This was scrapped for all customers in 2019 as a result of net neutrality.
+Prior to October 2018, Three had a separate 30GB data allowance for tethering on their plans.
+This separate allowance was scrapped in 2019 as a result of net neutrality.
 You can therefore now use as much data as you like for tethering and personal hotspot.

 On Three’s unlimited data plans, you’ll get international roaming at no extra cost through the Go Roam Around The World offer.
 This allows you to use your UK allowances when you’re travelling abroad in 71 destinations including most of Europe, the USA and Australia.